Select a question to view the answer, or use the Printer Friendly Version button above to print all of the FAQs.+ show all / - hide all

 - Check the box next to the row and click the "Save" Button

-- The "Work Group" field will automatically update and assign the invoice back to Ohio Shared Services Resolution Team.
+- The "Work Group" field will automatically update and assign the invoice back to OBM Shared Services Resolution Team.

 - A match exception prevents a voucher from being routed through work flow for approval.
 Sample match exceptions are: